Margaret Hance

-Margaret Taylor Hance (July 2, 1923 – April 29, 1990) was the first female mayor of Phoenix, Arizona, taking office in 1976.
-She proved popular, winning four consecutive two-year terms, from 1976 to 1984.
+Margaret Taylor Hance (July 2, 1923 – April 29, 1990) served as mayor of Phoenix, Arizona, between 1976 and 1984, winning four consecutive two year terms.
+Hance was the first woman to hold the office.

 Biography

 Hance (born Margaret Taylor) was born in Spirit Lake, Iowa, to Glen C. and Helen Kenny Taylor, the youngest of three children.
 She grew up active in athletics.
 She was a Girl Scout in Phoenix, AZ.

 She earned a bachelor's degree from Scripps College in Claremont, California, in 1945.
 Hance, then Taylor, married Richard M. Hance in 1945, and the couple had three children.

-Mrs. Hance was the president of the Junior League of Phoenix, a volunteer organization for women who want to improve the community, from 1959–1960.
+Mrs. Hance was the president of the Junior League of Phoenix, a volunteer organization for women who want to improve the community, from 1959 to 1960.

 In 1967, Hance began producing documentaries for a local PBS affiliate.
-She decided to get involved in local politics after her husband died in 1970.
-Among her first significant public initiatives was creating the Phoenix Mountain Preserve, for which she was unofficially known as the "Mother of Mountain Preserve."
+She began her involvement in local politics following the death of her husband in 1970.
+Among her first significant public initiatives was creating the Phoenix Mountain Preserve, for which she was unofficially known as the "Mother of Mountain Preserve".

-After retiring as mayor, Hance worked with the Reagan and Bush (I) administrations.
+After retiring as mayor, Hance worked with the Ronald Reagan and George H.W.
+Bush administrations.

 Hance died of cancer on April 29, 1990.